 This will usually cover:

 Winter sports equipment is usually covered for accidental loss, damage or theft, and can include the cost of hiring replacement equipment during your trip.
-Check your policy for exclusions e.g. you may not be covered if you do not report the theft within 24 hours.
+Check your policy for exclusions – for instance, you may not be covered if you do not report the theft within 24 hours

 Piste closure cover protects you if you are unable to ski for a continuous period of more than 12 hours due to lack of snow or bad weather.
-It can also cover transport costs if you have to travel to another resort in order to ski due to piste closures at your resort.
+It can also cover transport costs if you have to travel to another resort in order to ski due to piste closures where you’re staying

-You can also get cover for your ski pass should you be unable to use it due to illness or injury sustained on your trip, plus avalanche cover for if your trip is disrupted by an avalanche at your resort.
+You can also get cover for your ski pass should you be unable to use it due to illness or injury sustained on your trip, plus avalanche cover for if your trip is disrupted by an avalanche.

 Check the exclusions and cover amounts carefully.
 Some will set an increased medical excess for certain activities, or only cover you if you are accompanied by an instructor.